nilsgumpfer/experiment-environment-ecg-ai/README.md

 ## Process steps

+### Snapshot creation

+To create a snapshot from PTB-XL, run `bash download_ptbxl.sh`'.
+To create a custom snapshot with CSV or XML ECGs, you have to create a subdirectory under `\data\custom\snapshots`.
+In this directory, you drop all ECG files in either CSV (column = lead) or XML (HL7v3, https://www.hl7.org/) format, accompanied by JSON files containing a dictionary of clinical parameters.
+You can create such JSON files by loading your clinical parameters into a python dictionary and saving it as JSON file.
+Example code for this is given in `export_clinical_parameters.py`.
+The ECGs and clinical parameters are matched based on their file name (without file ending), so make sure to name all JSON files according to their ECG files.

 ### Data preprocessing

 To run data preprocessing for an experiment, switch to directory `/runner/preprocessing_runner` and run `python3 preprocessing_runner.py -e $EXPERIMENT_ID$`, for example `python3 preprocessing_runner.py -e ptbxl_proof_of_concept_2_class`